-Parallel in 2009 he began his studies at Hochschule für Musik (HfM) Franz Liszt Weimar to become a music teacher.
-He finished his studies in 2015.
-Lessons in choral conducting by Christoph Hiller or Gunter Berger set decisive impulses for his musical and pedagogical development.
+In 2009 he began his music studies to become a teacher at the Franz Liszt Academy of Music (HfM) in Weimar, which he completed in 2015.
+Lessons in choral conducting with Christoph Hiller or Gunter Berger provided decisive impulses for his musical and choral pedagogical development.